gorcajo/spotify-dude/README.md

     sqlite> ('another playlist name', 'another playlist spotify id', 0);
 ```

-3. Let cron do its magic.
+3. Let cron and this bot do their magic.

-4. See the logs at `/opt/spotify-dude/logs/` (if you left that parameter as default in `dude.conf`).
+4. You can check the logs at `/opt/spotify-dude/logs/` (if you left that parameter as default in `dude.conf`).